New Mexico Demographics of Young, Low-Income Children

-Research suggests that, on average, families need an income of about twice the federal poverty level to meet their most basic needs.
-Children living in families with incomes below this level—$44,700 for a family of four in 2011—are referred to as low income.
+Research suggests that, on average, families need an income of about twice the federal poverty threshold to meet their most basic needs.
+Children living in families with incomes below this level—$48,678 for a family of four with two children in 2016—are referred to as low income.
 The United States measures poverty by an outdated standard developed in the 1960s.

 Parental Marital Status